Please read the FAQ below before contacting me.

 Can I still learn from Trick Photography and Special Effects and use the techniques taught in the course if I only have a Point-and-Shoot camera and not a DSLR?

 Every single DSLR has a mode in the camera where you can manually adjust the Aperture, Shutter Speed, ISO, White Balance, and Focus - this is why DSLRs are recommended.
-Point-and-shoot cameras can allow you to manually adjust all of those variables described above, but this isn't always the case as it is with DSLRs.
+Point-and-shoot cameras can allow you to manually adjust all of those variables described above, but this isn't always the case as it is with DSLRs, and sometimes not to greatest extent that a DSLR can adjust the settings.
 So, to answer your question: It really depends on what point-and-shoot camera you are working with.
-If your camera has manual controls for the Aperture, Shutter Speed, ISO, White Balance, and Focus, then you can definitely use it for the course.
+If your camera has manual controls for the Aperture, Shutter Speed, ISO, White Balance, and Focus, then you can use it for most the majority of course.
 It doesn't matter if your camera is a DSLR or a point and shoot, it just needs the ability to adjust those variables manually.

 Yes, absolutely.
 The great thing about trick photography is that you don't need high-end camera equipment.
 Any basic, entry-level DSLR will work absolutely fine for the vast majority of everything taught inside TPSE.
 We've seen all sorts of photographers (beginners and pros alike) incorporating TPSE techniques into their work.
 You don't even necessarily need a DSLR - sometimes a point-and-shoot digital camera will work just fine (see previous question).